 - 1 coordinating hand towel (you will only use half)

 *You might need a heavy duty needle for this.
 My machine will sew through this just fine, but be warned, your machine might struggle sewing through several layers of towel.
 If you break a needle you might want to try getting a heavy duty needle.

-Start out by cutting your hand towel in half.
+Start out by cutting your hand towel in half across the short size so that it ends up short and fat.
 Then, with the finished edge fold it under about 4 inches or so and sew that in place:

 You can decide which side you want to have on the outside of your hood and which you want inside.
 If you are doing an animal face you need the bottom part-the part to be the face.
 So NOT the part you see above.
 Flip that over and use the other side.
 If you are just doing a basic hooded towel, just choose which part you like best.